memgraph/docs/docs/reference-guide/overview.md

 ## [Streams](/reference-guide/streams/overview.md)

 Memgraph can connect to existing Kafka streams.
-The streams are using user defined transformations to produce Cypher queries based on the received messages.
+The streams are using user-defined transformations to produce Cypher queries based on the received messages.
 To learn more about streams and transformations take a look at the following pages:
 * [Streams overview](/reference-guide/streams/overview.md)
 * [Transformation modules](/reference-guide/streams/transformation-modules/overview.md)